waxman8/fitbitter/README.md

 # Fitbitter

-A simple Python Flask application to connect to the Fitbit API using OAuth 2.0 and display user device information.
+A simple Python Flask application to connect to the Fitbit API using OAuth 2.0 and integrat with your data.

 ## Prerequisites